Website Design Company Durban: What to Expect from the Process

 It should be clarity.

-A good discovery phase usually covers:
+A good discovery phase usually covers project context.

-• key services or offers
+• Key services or offers.

-• current website issues
+• Current website issues.

 This is the stage where weak assumptions get challenged before they become expensive.